-In our example, we are looking at the totals for the rows only, even though the menu indicates totals for the rows and columns, but we are not using any characteristic in the columns and therefore there are no subtotals in the columns.
+In our example, we are looking at the totals for the rows only, even though the menu indicates totals for the rows and columns, but we are not using any character in the columns and therefore there are no subtotals in the columns.

-4. Navigate to the menu Totals & Parents > Totals Settings and activate the option
+4. Navigate to the menu Totals & Parents > Totals Settings and activate the option After

 5. Navigate to the menu Totals & Parents > Totals Settings and ensure the option In rows and columns is activated.